sartios/gatsby-blog-example/content/draft/react/introduction/index.md

 # Introduction to React

 React is a JavaScript library for creating user interfaces with datasets that change over time.
-The basic React Concepts are Components and Virtual DOM.
+The basic React concepts are Components and Virtual DOM.

 ## Components